 Flagstaff: The City of 7 Wonders

-Flagstaff, Arizona has been nicknamed “The City of 7 wonders” due to its’ close proximity to a number of fascinating natural wonders.
-Most of us that are familiar with the city associate it solely with the Grand Canyon, although there are a handful of diverse sights you will want to check out on your next vacation to the Northern Arizona region.
+Flagstaff, Arizona is nicknamed “The City of 7 wonders” due to its’ close proximity to a number of fascinating natural wonders.
+Most of us that are familiar with the city associate it solely with the Grand Canyon, although there are a handful of incredible places you will want to check out on your next vacation to the Northern Arizona region.

-Below I have provided a brief overview of each of these wonders so you can decide which to incorporate into your Northern Arizona vacation.
+Below I have provided a brief overview of each of these wonders so you can decide which to add to your bucket list.
 However, if you have the time, I recommend checking all of them out while you have the opportunity!

 Obviously, the Grand Canyon is the big one to visit while you are in Arizona.
-This must-see natural wonder, which surprisingly is not considered one of the 7 wonders of the world (although it is considered one of the 7 wonders of the Natural World), is still widely considered to be one of the places to see before you die.
-While there are numerous overlooks and a nice paved trail known as the Rim trail where you will be treated to endless views of the massive 1 mile deep, 277 foot, & 18 foot wide long gorge, not too many tourists are aware that you can actually hike the Grand Canyon.
-Hiking the South Kalibab trail is an amazing experience and although the entire 3 mile trek is quite difficult (yet stunning spectacular and so worth it!), there are several different scenic viewpoints so you can go out to your comfort level.
+This must-see natural wonder, which surprisingly, is not considered one of the 7 wonders of the world (although it is considered one of the 7 wonders of the Natural World), is still widely considered to be one of the places to see before you die.
+Numerous overlooks and a nice 14 mile paved Rim trail feature endless views of the massive 1 mile deep, 277 foot, & 18 foot wide long gorge.
+However, many tourists are not aware that you can actually hike the Grand Canyon.
+Hiking the South Kalibab trail is an amazing experience.
+Although the entire 3 mile trek is quite difficult (yet exhilarating), there are several different scenic viewpoints so you can go out to your comfort level.

 Or, as a less intensive alternative, book a guided mule ride which will enable you to enjoy the same stunning scenery minus the extreme effort.
 Whitewater rafting trips are awesome but very expensive and require plenty of advance planning.
 While the South Rim gets all the attention, The North Rim (which is a bit further from Flagstaff at 3.5 hours away) is definitely worth a look if you have the extra time.
-This area is is not overly crowded like the South Rim and is even more beautiful due to the higher elevation (8000 ft) and you will find a wider variety of trees including golden aspens in the fall.
+This area does not see as many tourists as the South Rim.
+Some believe it is even more beautiful due to the higher elevation (8000 ft) and the resulting wider variety of trees including golden aspens in the fall.
 Keep in mind that the North Rim is closed in the winter while the South Rim is open year-round.

 Also keep in mind that the weather at the canyon is quite unpredictable with frequent monsoon storms in the summer and occasional snow in the winter (yes, the Northern Arizona winter season is very different from that of the Sonoran desert of lower Arizona!).
-Be prepared for the high altitude (7000 ft) with plenty of extra water.
+Prepare yourself for the high altitude (7000 ft) with plenty of extra water and snacks.
 Here’s a few more helpful tips for your Grand Canyon vacation.

 Oak Creek Canyon